AOF-Dev/MCinaBox/README.md

 ## Background

-`Origin` I discovered the BoardwalkApp a few years ago, which can launch Minecraft Java Edition on Android devices.
-It's so exciting to see minecraft start on my phone.
-Thanks to Boardwalk, it left a deep impression on me, and since then I have also developed interest and love in programming.
-I learned Java programming for 8 days through 'Head First Java', and started to write my first Android program MCinaBox with the support of BoatApp Project.<br>
+`Origin` I discovered the `BoardwalkApp` a few years ago, which can launch Minecraft Java Edition on Android devices.
+It's so exciting to see minecraft start on my phone.It's really a curious and interesting project<br>
+`MBinaBox` is an open source project, and the back end is supported by the `BoatApp` project.
+And in the efforts of many people to make it run.
 >zhuowei 's BoardwalkApp https://github.com/zhuowei/Boardwalk <br>
 >CosineMath 's BoatApp https://github.com/CosineMath/BoatApp

 ## Change Log

+### v0.1.3
+- Fix create new user crash (By by-scott)
+- Fix minecraft dependency priority is higher than Forge
+- Add minecraft genuine validation (By by-scott)
+- Add mouse mode to switch (manual)
+- Add Spanish (By salted fish King)
 ### v0.1.2
 - Fix reediting keys caused a crash while repairing virtual keyboard configurations
 - Fix some control behavior exceptions in Boat-3 mode